SPUUR Directors and Faculty

 Grimes, Matt (MD, Department of Urology, School of Medicine and Public Health and current UW-Madison K12 scholar).
 Dr. Grimes is a fellowship-trained reconstructive urologist whose clinical practice and research interest focuses on urethral stricture disease and benign prostatic hyperplasia.
 His translational research goal is to develop effective minimally invasive and non-surgical treatments for urethral stricture disease through improved understanding of its underlying pathogenesis.
 His current research is focused on defining cellular and molecular pathways of inflammation and fibrosis in a particularly severe form of urethral stricture, those related to lichen sclerosus, a poorly understood inflammatory disease of the genital skin.

-Hernando, Diego (PhD, Departments of Radiology and Medical Physics, School of Medicine and Public Health and former K12 scholar).
+Hernando, Diego (PhD, Departments of Radiology and Medical Physics, School of Medicine and Public Health, prior UW-Madison K12 scholar).
 Dr. Hernando is focused on the development and translational validation of novel imaging techniques, with a particular emphasis on transforming Magnetic Resonance Imaging into a quantitative imaging modality.
 His current research interests include the quantification of fat and iron deposition, as well as fibrosis.
-His active research funding includes: R44EB025729 and R01DK117354.

-Keil Stietz, Kimberly (PhD, Department of Comparative Biosciences, School of Veterinary Medicine and current K99/R00 scholar).
-Dr. Keil is an Assistant Professor just beginning her second year as a faculty member.
+Keil Stietz, Kimberly (PhD, Department of Comparative Biosciences, School of Veterinary Medicine).
+Dr. Keil is an Assistant Professor.
 She is focused on the impact and mechanisms of developmental exposures to environmental chemicals on lower urinary tract development and function.
 Her current research includes investigating effects of polychlorinated biphenyls on voiding function.
 Her research involves in vitro and in vivo mouse models to investigate bladder morphology and function.
-Her active research funding includes R00ES029537 and a urology/ bladder focused R03 (NIEHS).

 Penniston, Kristina L. (PhD, RDN, Department of Urology, School of Medicine and Public Health; Department of Nutritional Sciences, College of Agricultural and Life Sciences).
-Dr. Penniston is a senior scientist in the Department of Urology and a preceptor for undergraduate and graduate students in the Department of Nutritional Sciences.
+Dr. Penniston is a distinguished scientist in the Department of Urology.
 Additionally, she holds a position as a registered dietitian nutritionist at UW Health where she provides medical nutrition therapy to patients with urologic disorders.
 Her research has focused primarily on kidney stone pathophysiology, for which she developed a porcine model of calcium oxalate stone disease, and on prevention of stone recurrence with nutrition.
 In 2018, she was appointed by NIDDK Program Officers to the position of Director of Interactions for a multi-center academic research community known as CAIRIBU (Collaborating for the Advancement of Interdisciplinary Research in Benign Urology).
-In 2020, Dr. Penniston received NIDDK funding to continue this work in the form of the U24 Urology Interactions Core (DK127726), for which she is the PI.
+In 2020, Dr. Penniston received NIDDK funding to continue this work in the form of the U24 Urology Interactions Core (DK127726), for which she is the PI, and also a competitive renewal in 2025.

 Richards, Kyle A. (MD FACS, Department of Urology, School of Medicine and Public Health).
 Dr. Richards is focused on development of patient centered research priorities via engagement with urology patients.
 His current research interests include identifying strategies to improve efficiency and patient safety by eliminating waste in medicine and minimizing diagnostic errors.
 His active research funding includes Wisconsin Urological Society Pilot Grant; Wisconsin Urologic Research Institute Pilot Grant.

-Roldán-Alzate, Alejandro (PhD, Departments of Mechanical Engineering and Radiology, former UW-Madison K12 scholar).
+Roldán-Alzate, Alejandro (PhD, Departments of Mechanical Engineering and Radiology, prior UW-Madison K12 scholar).
 Dr. Roldán-Alzate is focused on fluid mechanics analysis of the lower urinary tract using MRI and computational modeling.
 His current research interests include the non-invasive analysis of bladder and prostate in patients with BPH/LUTS using MRI.
-Active research funding includes R01DK126850.

 Vezina, Chad (PhD, Department of Comparative Biosciences, School of Veterinary Medicine).
-Dr. Vezina is focused on mechanisms of lower urinary development, function, and dysfunction.
+Dr. Vezina, now department chair of Comparative Biosciences in the University of Wisconsin School of Veterinary Medicine, is focused on mechanisms of lower urinary development, function, and dysfunction.
 His current research interests include the roles of developmental signaling pathways, epigenetics, and early life chemical exposures on prostate health and benign urinary function.
 He has directed prior summer research programs for undergraduates.
-His active research funding includes: U54DK104310, R01ES001332, U01DK110807, R01DK118145, R01CA204320, R01 HD094759-01, T32 ES007015.
+His active research funding includes: .

 Zhao, Fei (PhD, Department of Comparative Biosciences, School of Veterinary Medicine).
 Dr. Zhao studies cellular and molecular mechanisms underlying sexual differentiation of reproductive tracts using transgenic and conditional knockout mouse models, ex vivo organ culture, gene/protein expression analyses, genomic, and single-cell technologies.